 And that’s all there is to it.
 We won’t pretend creating an online course is quick and easy, but we know it’s worth it.

 Ready to make your online course come to life?
 We got you covered.
-Join our free masterclass that’ll show you how to launch your own profitable online course in 2 weeks or less—meta, right?
+Join our free course that’ll show you how to launch your own profitable online course in 2 weeks or less—meta, right?
 It’s been used by entrepreneurs just like yourself to launch over 100 successful online courses.
-Sign up now to get started!
+Sign up now to get started.